Everything I learned from studying OCA after two years of Java web development

 There are a number of subtleties to Java that you could easily not encounter even when working with Java, even for years.

 So I'm curious about the things I didn't know before studying OCA.
-I'll add everything I encounter for the first time to this article.
-So you might want to check this article again after a couple of days.
+I'll share it with you in this article.

 main() method's parameters list is represented as an array of